 ) in 2002 and it now has a total of 27,502 acres

 All of this wilderness is located in Nevada

 and is managed by the Bureau of Land Management.

-Arrow Canyon Wilderness is an intriguing landscape with distinct and eye-catching landforms, including Arrow Canyon Range, one of the most scenic ranges in southern Nevada.
+Arrow Canyon Wilderness is an intriguing landscape with distinct and eye-catching landforms, including Arrow Canyon Range, with it's beautifully striated cliffs.
 The western face of the range is a spectacular cliff marked with dramatic bands of quartzite and limestone arching across its length.
-The central portion of this area contains a wide valley cut by numerous washes, providing endless panoramas.
-The northeast section showcases spectacular Arrow Canyon, which is several miles long and confined by sheer canyon walls that are so tall and close together that sunlight rarely reaches the bottom.
+The central portion of this area contains a wide valley cut by numerous washes, providing wide panoramas.
+The northeast section showcases spectacular Arrow Canyon, which is several miles long and confined by sheer canyon walls that are so tall and close together that sunlight rarely reaches the bottom in winter.
 Pahranagat Wash runs along the northern edge of this wilderness and flows through Arrow Canyon.
 The wilderness also includes Table Mountain, a small mesa top on the east side of Pahranagat Wash, which is adjacent to, but separate from, the rest of the wilderness.

 Silence along the rugged ridges and peaks of this intriguing backcountry destination will become more and more apparent the deeper into the wilderness you venture.
 Infrequent visitor use and the need for route finding skills provide great opportunities for solitude and recreation including hiking, horseback riding, rock climbing, hunting, exploring, and camping under the night sky.

 The Arrow Canyon Range is comprised of a fault scarp that rises approximately 2,800 feet off the valley floor.
 Composed of limestone, the mountain range showcases a striking dark carbon layer that runs along the western cliff face.
 Fossils such as crinoids, brachiopods, corals, and other sea life, are found in the gray limestone.